Half-Epsilon/Half-Epsilon.github.io/index.md

 - Recently, an InterVASP Messaging Standard (IVMS-101) has been developed to aid Travel Rule Compliance.
 - Several concerns remain unaddressed.

-### Half Epsilon One Time Spend Machine (OTSM)
+### One Time Spend Machine

 ![Localized Double Spend Prevention with OTSM](https://half-epsilon.github.io/OTSM.png)

+**Figure 1:** Localized double-spend prevention enabled by OTSM.

-Half Epsilon One Time Spend Machine (Half Epsilon OTSM) enables a fundamental change to how digital assets are transferred between VASPs.
+Half Epsilon One Time Spend Machine (OTSM) enables a fundamental change to how digital assets are transferred between VASPs.
 It allows direct inter-VASP transfers of digital assets without the transactions being submitted to a blockchain.
 OTSM is a special purpose HSM specifically developed for the VASP industry.
 It facilitates localized double-spend prevention.

+### Digital Asset Custody and Transfer Solution

+Half Epsilon Digital Asset Custody and Transfer Solution (DACTS) is a holistic solution that addresses the above listed VASP concerns.
+For details, please read our [whitepaper.](https://half-epsilon.github.io/DACTSv1.pdf)